 If you have performed two to four rounds of your top two movements and still have no pain relief, go all the way back to level one.
 Test all the movements in level one and score the easy and hard side for each movement.
 Treat the top two movements following the steps above.
 If you test level one and find there is no difference between any of the movements, then test level two movements.
 Continue this pattern until you find a movement with a difference between the two sides and treat the pain until it resolves to the point you are comfortable.

 Remember that when you are in pain to do everything very gently, we do not want to agitate it even more.
-Other things that help are heating pads and rubbing Deep Blue into the affected area.
+Other things that help are heating pad, an ice pack or rubbing Deep Blue into the affected area.
 If you have done all these steps and are still concerned about your pain, contact our office today.